leonavevor/mcp_travelassistant/BlogPost.md

 MCP's elegance lies in its layered architecture, built on three foundational layers that work in perfect harmony:

 **The Transport Layer** abstracts away communication mechanisms.
-Whether you're using HTTP/HTTPS for web-based integrations, stdio for local processes, or custom transports for specialized environments, the upper layers remain unchanged.
+Whether you're using **HTTP/HTTPS** for web-based integrations, **stdio** for local processes, or custom transports for specialized environments, the upper layers remain unchanged.

-**The Protocol Layer** defines the message formats and communication patterns - for instance, JSON/RPC.
+**The Protocol Layer** defines the message formats and communication patterns - for instance, **JSON/RPC**.

 **The Capability Layer** is where the magic happens.
 This layer defines three powerful primitives that transform how AI agents interact with external systems.